 - By long press on any of the buttons of the control (requires checking "Long Press to Activate Auto Mode"). - A further long press deactivates back the Auto mode and sends the minimum fan level.
 Instead, a short press deactivates the Auto mode and switches to the next level (or previous, depending on the button).
-The fan levels reachable through short presses are (speed 0 is optional):
+In this case the fan levels reachable through short presses are (speed 0 is optional):